-21 The growing priority of efficient causation in later scholasticism has been noted in the literature; see, for instance, Maier, Metaphysische Hintergründe, ch.
-V; and Pasnau, "Teleology in the Later Middle Ages."
-The readjustment of the respective claims of the four Aristotelian causes is prefigured in Suárez, Disp. met. xxvii.1.10: "The efficient cause most properly inflows being.
+Robert Pasnau, 'Teleology in the Later Middle Ages,' in Jeffrey McDonough (ed.), Teleology: A History (New York: Oxford University Press, 2020), 90-115.
+The readjustment of the respective claims of the four Aristotelian causes is prefigured in Suárez, Disp. met. xxvii.1.10: 'The efficient cause most properly inflows being.
 Matter and form, however, do not as properly inflow being as compose it through themselves.
-And therefore for this reason it seems that the name 'cause' is said in the first place of efficient causes."
+And therefore for this reason it seems that the name 'cause' is said in the first place of efficient causes.'
 Timpler concurs; Met. sys.
 III.ii.15.
-See also, Pätzold, "Behandlung des Kausalitätsproblem," 128.
 Clauberg's privileging of efficient causation becomes more explicit in the 1664 edition of his ontology.
-In the 1647 version, he also focuses on the two external causes, but without offering clear reasons for the choice, and in particular without the clear insistence present in the later text that the efficient cause, whose causality is action, takes precedence because causality in general consists in action.
+In the 1647 version, he also focuses on the two external causes, but without offering clear reasons for the choice, and in particular without the clear insistence present in the later text that the efficient cause, whose causality is action, takes precedence because causality in general consists in action; cf. Pätzold, 'Behandlung des Kausalitätsproblem,' 128.